Monitoring the Performance of Database Indexes with dbWatch

 To monitor the performance of your database indexes using dbWatch, you can utilize a couple of methods outlined below:

-The red line depicts the data size, the orange is for index size and the green one is reserved for the total size.
+The red line depicts the data size, the orange is for index size, and the green one is reserved for the total size.
+By observing aggregated growth rates, you can easily see the data and index size, letting you decide whether your indexes are becoming redundant.

 Here’s how the detailed growth rates look like: